The First 10 Book-to-Film Adaptations in Recorded History

 Four years after George Albert Smith’s Cinderella (1898), Snow White (1902) was released by S. Lubin Productions.
 There are no surviving records of the cast and crew, nor of the adaptations that followed in 1910, 1913, and 1914.

 The oldest surviving version is Snow White (1916), which was based on the successful Broadway play written by Winthrop Ames.
-When Walt Disney was fifteen, he attended a screening of the film at the Convention Hall in Kansas City, Missouri, and was immediately inspired.
-He would later go on to produce the world’s first full-length animated film, Snow White and the Seven Dwarfs (1937).
+When Walt Disney was fifteen, he attended a screening of the film at the Convention Hall in Kansas City, Missouri.
+This would later serve as inspiration for his animated film Snow White and the Seven Dwarfs (1937).

 Both the 1916 film and the play starred famed actress Marguerite Clark.
 The year before, she starred in The Goose Girl (1915), another adaptation of a Brothers Grimm tale.
 During the 1920s she was one of Hollywood’s highest-paid actresses, second only to Mary Pickford in popularity.